dropbar/riwstore/_products/product7.md

 standard: standard
 #file_guid: 66edfe7f-0851-4418-93e8-785975df7318
 ---
-Hot Air Balloon
 Powder coated steel Hot Air Balloon hanging planter.

 Can hold a 6in, 8in or 10in pot

-Measures-18in tall 12in wide
+Measures 18 inches tall, 12 inches wide